 The lesson?
 Information is power.
 Yield it.

-2. Ask subjects to repeat instructions back to you
+2. Ask subjects to repeat instructions back to you.

-This often has nothing to do with people being stupid or not paying enough attention; interaction between two complex brains, via vocal cords, eyes, ears, air, and massive amounts of preconceptions and biases from both ends — it’s a huge cognitive ask.
+This often has nothing to do with people being stupid or not paying attention; interaction between two complex brains, via vocal cords, eyes, ears, air, and massive amounts of preconceptions and biases from both ends — it’s simply a huge cognitive ask.

-3. Always pace your leadership carefully
+3. Pace your leadership carefully.

 If you never get your hands dirty, your team won’t respect you.
 If you get your hands dirty all the time, your team will kick back and applaud you (while watching you do the work).